Opty-Fi/earn-protocol/cli.md

 ### fetch-strategies

 ```
-Usage: fetch all strategies from Moralis and then create defiPools.json and strategies.json under .opty-sdk
+Usage: fetch all strategies with a particular token from Moralis under .opty-sdk
+--token       required <address> the address of token
+--chainid     required <string>  the id of chain
 ```

 - Example:

 ```
-  yarn hardhat fetch-strategies
+  yarn hardhat fetch-strategies \
+  --token 0x0000000000000000000000000000000000000000 \
+  --chainid 0x1
 ```

 ### set-strategies